yjose/react-native-course/lessons/before-starting.md

 I start working with typescript for React Native a year ago.
 I would see that using typescript is super useful to help write clean and secure code.
 Still, it’s a little bit confusing in the first days as I found myself dealing with typing more than application logic, but after that, I can’t see myself creating a new project without typescript.

-In case you are interested to learn Typescript for react Make sure to read my Article about [How to learn TypeScript for react developers](https://elazizi.com/how-to-learn-type-script-for-react-developers)
+In case you are interested to learn typescript for react Make sure to read my article about [How to learn TypeScript for react developers](https://elazizi.com/how-to-learn-type-script-for-react-developers)